pudly/schmopera-hugo/content/articles/talking-with-singers-stephen-costello.md

 +++
 **How is it different to do a recital than a whole opera?**

-A recital doesn’t have nearly as many elements as an opera.
+A recital doesn't have nearly as many elements as an opera.
 There are no costume changes and no fittings.
 The orchestra is usually behind you rather than in front of you.
 In an opera, you might be on stage for an entire scene for 30 or 40 minutes.
 At a concert, you sing one aria, and then there might be someone else with you, or you could walk off the stage.

 It's not that one is easier than the other because it is still the same amount of opera singing.
 Each has its own challenges.
 For instance, you’re not carrying the entire show all night in an opera.
 You're usually there with other colleagues.
 It's more of a group effort.
 In a concert, it's usually just you and the orchestra.
 The focus is on what you're doing all the time.
 It's a different beast.
 It's being more aware of yourself in your body and realizing that there isn't anything else that's attracting attention.
 The audience is constantly focused on you and they're watching every little detail.
 If you're doing something that makes you look uncomfortable, it is going to make the audience feel uncomfortable too.
 I like both but they’re completely different experiences.